Duraid Lahham

-Duraid Lahham (دريد لحام; in Roman transliteration, sometimes spelled "Durayd Lahham") is a leading Syrian comedian and director born 1934 in Damascus, Syria.
+Duraid Lahham (دريد لحام; in Roman transliteration, sometimes spelled "Durayd Lahham") is a leading Syrian comedian and director born 1934 in Damascus, Syria to a Syrian father and a Lebanese mother.
 He is famous for acting the role of "Ghawwar El Toshe" in a number of movies and series.
 His co-star throughout his career was Nihad Qali who played the role of "Husni Al Borazani".